 Whether or not you’re treated with one of these medications, you should start feeling better within a few days.
 If you don’t get better or you get worse (your fever spikes or you become short of breath), you may have a complication.
 Seek medical attention immediately.
 If you’re a One Medical member, call our office and ask to speak with our medical staff for more advice.

 Who should take antiviral drugs for the flu?

-There are two categories of people who should take antiviral medications for the flu: People who are very sick with the flu (e.g., people who are hospitalized) and people who are sick with the flu and at risk of developing serious flu complications, either because of their age or because of a high-risk medical condition.
+There are two categories of people who should take antiviral medications for the flu: People who are very sick with the flu (e.g., people whose illness is so severe they need to be hospitalized) and people who are sick with the flu and at risk of developing serious flu complications, either because of their age or because of a high-risk medical condition.
 If you have the flu but you’re not in either of these two categories, you don’t need to be treated with antiviral drugs.

 How can I prevent spreading the flu?

 Wash your hands frequently, cough and sneeze into your arm (not your hands), and throw out tissues immediately after use.
 Most importantly, stay home.